Network Cloaking

 3. Firewalls have huge protocol-level holes by design

 As much as 95% of internet traffic is encrypted, meaning that a rule allowing port 443 through a firewall from both the inside and outside means that any hacker knows that a target will be reachable using that port.
-That might be from a policy-enabled external connection request or getting the internal host to create the firewall hole with phishing, malware, ransomware, etc. Firewalls are designed to let traffic enter and exit networks, and lack identity-level controls to secure an OT network.
+That might be from a policy-enabled external connection request or getting the internal host to create the firewall hole with phishing, malware, ransomware, etc. Firewalls are designed to let traffic enter and exit networks, but they lack identity-level controls to secure an OT network.
+One report estimates that 75% of OT attacks originate from IT networks where hackers have penetrated firewalls.

 4. Communities are at risk